nwilson512/techwriting-io-docusaurus/docs/sample-works/rock-paper-scissors-api.md

 const app = express()
 const port = 5656

-// tell express to parse the body of requests using bodyParser.
-We'll be sending API requests as json in the body using URL encoded forms. app.use(bodyParser.json());
+// Tell express to parse the body of requests using bodyParser.
+// We'll be sending API requests as json in the body using URL encoded forms. app.use(bodyParser.json());
 app.use(bodyParser.urlencoded({ extended: true }));